pereznetworks/Library-Manager/README.md

   [back to Content Menu](#contents)

+## Project Update 28

+  Added model validation for all dates to Loan model

+  Added error messages to for date validation to new loan and return book form

+  Fixed both forms so that on submit the loans listing page is loaded

 ## Project Update 27:

   Removed logic to prevent already loaned books from being in new loans book select menu